szkkng/kengo-dev/posts/jr-granular.md

 - how to include the exported code into a JUCE project
 - how to connect the exported code and JUCE using [APVTS](https://docs.juce.com/master/classAudioProcessorValueTreeState.html)

-If there are any typos or better ways of implementation, please do comment.
+If there are any typos or better ways of the implementation, please do comment.
 Happy Coding!

 ## References
 - [Programming a Custom UI with JUCE](https://rnbo.cycling74.com/learn/programming-a-custom-ui-with-juce)